bawdycaste/bawdycaste.com/join.markdown

 <img class="img-fluid" src="https://storage.googleapis.com/bawdycaste/images/rainbow%20name_v2.png">

-# Joining the Cast
+# HOW TO JOIN THE CAST

-These next few pages are intended as a rough guide to how we do things around here.
+This page is intended as a rough guide to how we do things around here.
-They should answer most questions you may have regarding behavior and the protocol for onstage and backstage situations, as well as how we, as a cast, make decisions.
+It should answer most questions you may have regarding behavior and the protocol for onstage and backstage situations, as well as how we, as a cast, make decisions.

-If you still have questions, feel free to ask anyone face-to-face, call or email.
+If you still have questions, feel free to ask on Discord.
 We also have a full set of [bylaws](https://bylaws.bawdycaste.com).

 ## FIRST STEPS